 - What obstacles are standing in your way of meeting short term priorities and long-term goals?
 Phrasing the question this way allows an employee to discuss issues without feeling blamed.
 Follow-up question: Are these obstacles part of a pattern holding you back again and again?

 - If you had the next four hours to focus exclusively on your current project, would you know what to do?
-This question can make an employee feel empowered and focused, and it also tells you whether they understand what is expected of them.
+This question can make an employee feel empowered and focused, and it’s always good to get clear on expectations.

 - Is there anything you need from me this week to meet your goals?
 Every one-on-one should include some form of this question.
 If an employee always responds with “nothing,” offer suggestions.
 For example: Do you need me to remind you on Monday to send that email?
 Do you need me to give you space to figure this out yourself?

-An employee’s first one-on-one is an important moment, and managers can get it right by helping a new hire take a breather from the stress of onboarding.
+An employee’s first one-on-one is an important moment.
+Managers can get it right by helping a new hire take a breather from the stress of onboarding.

-Even if a typical one-on-one in your organization is a breezy 15 minutes, make this meeting longer, and use that time to learn who this person is, what they need in order to thrive, and what types of expectations they can reasonably take on.
+Even if a typical one-on-one in your organization is a breezy 15 minutes, make this meeting longer.
+Use that time to learn who this person is, what they need in order to thrive, and what types of expectations they can reasonably take on.

 Remember, new hires might still be shy, and eager to prove themselves, so make sure to prompt them with follow-up questions: